I am feeling odd, out of place. I have not been away from home for 10 years,

 cables and chargers.
 More dongles and cables than I thought.

 Breakfast and an interesting discussion with Noy, born in Watford, but now living in Israel.
 He is travelling before conscription to the armed forces.

 My first task on the day was to post on the gifts to Ravi and family.
 This is 6kg of dead weight to carry place to place.
-The staff at the Himalayan Hotel were very helpful.
+The staff at the Himalayan Hostel and B&B were very helpful.
 I got taken through the bazaar to a shop with a choice of boxes and packing material.
 Expertly packed and taped up for 250 rupees.
 Get to post it seemed harder to find.
 The first place, DPS was for international only.
 The place suggested by a man outside the Vivek Hotel turned out to be opposite where I am staying.

 The distances are not great, but like Oxford Street you have to push by the crowds of people.
 Taking a rickshaw saves the hassle, Costs are as low as 20 rupees, more typically 100 rupees is expected.
 The issue I am having is not having enough small notes.
 No one has change!